 Great migration safaris are the chance to see great wildebeest herds and other herbivores plus the predator action that occurs.
 The wildebeest are continuously moving and predators are not able to keep up because they are territorial and don’t want to risk abandoning their land or invading the regions of others.

 The young of predators are also more dependent upon their mothers so they cannot risk great durations or distances of separation.

-Do you think this wildlife safari spectacle is your style?
+Do you think great migration safaris are your style?

 The Migration is simply one moving herd of animals that is cyclical throughout the year and continuous.
 There is a main herd, the largest in size and sub-herds that splinter off.
 The herds often spread out over vast areas, even both sides of the Mara River in Kenya and Tanzania.

 We always recommend spending time in two different locations to maximise your chance of seeing the great migration on safari.
 You will also see more than just the migrating animals and predators.
 The resident wildlife in the different areas of the Serengeti and Masai Mara are also a sight to see.

 Accommodation options on great migration safaris vary from adventure style tented camps, luxury camps to luxury lodges and a handful of larger hotel chain style properties.
 It’s always ideal to have your own private professional guide and vehicle so you can go wherever the wildlife takes you.
 When sharing vehicles, you have to negotiate and compromise with the wants and desires of other travellers.

 Serengeti Ndutu grazing on new grass growth in stronger numbers for protection because in February they almost all have had their young.
 It’s then time to move again by March when they head west.